elverkilde/elverkilde.github.io/content/homepage/about-me.md

 ![Anna Sigurðardóttir](images/happy-ethnic-woman-sitting-at-table-with-laptop-3769021.jpg)

-I was born in Denmark, but moved to Iceland as a young girl.
+I grew up in Iceland and lived there until year 2000.
 I moved to Denmark to study Medicin before finding my passion in Nutrition.